alx-sch/42_pipex/README.md

 #### Introducing waitpid()

 A more controlled way for synchronizing the execution order can be achieved with `waitpid()`.
-It halts the execution until the passed process terminates, allowing the parent process to wait for the completion of specific child processes before continuing its execution. `waitpid()` can also be used to retrieve and propagate the exit status of a child process (learn more [here](https://linux.die.net/man/2/waitpid)).
+It halts the execution until the passed process terminates, allowing the parent process to wait for the completion of a specific child process before continuing its execution. `waitpid()` can also be used to retrieve and propagate the exit status of a child process (learn more [here](https://linux.die.net/man/2/waitpid)).
 ```C
 // waitpid_fork.c